DevOpsByOmer/node-projects/README.md

+Setting Up SigNoz and Collecting Application Logs from Log file

 In this guide, we'll walk through the steps to configure SigNoz, a monitoring and observability tool, along with an OpenTelemetry (OTel) Collector to export logs from your application server to SigNoz, which may be running on a different host.
 This allows you to centralize your logs for analysis and monitoring.